shaokai1209/FocalSE/README.md

 ## 📝 Note

-The publicly released code is an extended version of the work presented at INTERSPEECH 2026.
+The publicly released code is an extended version of the work accepted at INTERSPEECH 2026.

 ## 📢 News